eam12/arv-nextstrain/README.md

-# Pathogen Repo Guide
+# ARV Repo Guide

-This is a Nextstrain pathogen repository guide for setting up a pathogen repo to hold the files necessary to run and maintain a Nextstrain pathogen build.
+This is a repository to hold the files necessary to run and maintain a Nextstrain build for avian orthoreovirus (ARV).

-Using this guide will allow you to start with the general repository and workflow organization that is expected of a Nextstrain maintained pathogen.
-However, the workflows will require customizations to support your specific pathogen and should not be expected to "just work".
+Repository was created from a template of [pathogen-repo-guide](https://github.com/nextstrain/pathogen-repo-guide) on 27Jun2024 based on directions in the Nextstrain tutorial [Creating an ingest workflow](https://docs.nextstrain.org/en/latest/tutorials/creating-a-pathogen-repo/creating-an-ingest-workflow.html).